 Understanding Your CP40 Notice

 Receiving a CP40 notice can be unsettling, but it simply means your unpaid tax debt has been assigned to a private collection agency, such as CBE Group.
-The CP40 notice explains what steps to take next and provides information on verifying the agency’s legitimacy.
+The CP40 notice explains the next steps and provides information on verifying the agency’s legitimacy.

 It’s crucial to read this notice carefully, as it’s the IRS’ official document informing you of the debt transfer.
 If you receive a CP40, take it as an opportunity to review your options and reach out to a tax professional who can guide you through the process.